zpainter/iassist/content/about/iassist-elections.md

 The formal responsibilities of all elected IASSIST officers are described in Article XII of the IASSIST Constitution.

 <!--
-<a class="btn btn-template-main" href="/about/2023-election-bios/" >Slate of 2023 candidates and their biographies</a> <br /><br />
+<a class="btn btn-template-main" href="/about/2025-election-bios/" >Slate of 2025 candidates and their biographies</a> <br /><br />
 -->

 <!--To nominate a candidate, or ask-->
 Any questions about the Election or nominations
-: Please contact Elections Committee Chair Tuomas J. Alaterä, tuomas.alatera (at) tuni.fi.
+: Please contact Elections Committee Chair San Cannon, sancan99(at) gmail.com.

 ## IASSIST Election 2023 - Results